 - Where each type of rubbish is produced (and therefore place a recycling container near it)

 - The health safety of your employees.
-Contamination and making sure your workplace is kept clean and healthy is your number one priority when it comes to waste management.
+According to hygiene experts at Metro Cleaning, contamination and making sure your workplace is kept clean and healthy is your number one priority when it comes to waste management.

 The common choice of colours for each type of recycling container is: